Pranshu1902/Breakout-Sixth-Sense-Advanced-Version/README.md

 NOTE- Currently I have set the speed of ball to 5 so that you are able to get used to this game.
 Once you feel like you have mastered it, increase the speed to 10

+Warning- The game will not start untill you kepp the yellow(default) color in front of the camera

 As you play, the length of the board decreases so does the speed of the board

 I challenge you to win the game